-Per- and polyfluoroalkyl substances (PFAS) are an emerging issue that all water providers and systems across the nation are working towards understanding; fortunately, Medford Water’s water is at low risk and PFAS have not been detected in our system.
+Per- and polyfluoroalkyl substances (PFAS) are an emerging issue that all water providers and systems across the nation are working towards understanding.
+Fortunately, Medford Water’s water is at low risk and PFAS have not been detected in our system.
 Medford Water meets or exceeds all federal and state requirements for water quality testing, including PFAS.

 What are PFAS?